 Recovery from a breast lift will be proportionate to the extent of surgery and whether or not a concomitant breast augmentation is performed.
 Some stitches may need to be removed seven or eight days after the procedure.
 It is safe to assume that at least one week would be required before resuming any strenuous activity.
 As a good rule, one shouldn’t lift anything heavier than a gallon of milk for two weeks.
 Returning to work will depend on the type of job you have.
 Desk jobs can be resumed within a week.
 Returning to exercise such as weight lifting or the treadmill may take up to a month depending on the extent of surgery.
 These details will be ironed out when you meet with Dr. Neavin.

 Final results after your breast lift surgery are not seen for several weeks.
 Some swelling will occur and and the results might even appear a little funny looking for some time.
 As the tissues relax, the breasts will form into a more round, beautiful shape.
 If implants are incorporated, it may take weeks for the implants to settle.
 It is important to maintain contact with your plastic surgeon during the post-operative period to ensure that incisions are healing, and the tissues are recovering appropriately.

-When you choose Dr. Neavin as your breast lift Los Angeles surgeon for your procedure, you can rest assured you will receive the highest standard of care.
+When you choose Dr. Neavin as your plastic surgeon for your procedure, you can rest assured you will receive the highest standard of care.
 His goal is always to deliver the best possible outcome.
 There are no short cuts to this goal.
 Schedule your consultation today with Dr. Neavin at his Los Angeles practice.
 Make your appointment by calling 310‑858‑8811 or text 323‑975‑1287.